 The transition from winter to summer in San Francisco isn’t exactly drastic.
 Sure, it gets sort of slightly warmer once June hits, but unlike our friends in the Midwest or on the East Coast, we’ll still be carrying light jackets around everywhere we go.
 So when it’s 60 degrees outside (again) but you want to feel like you’re on some beachy vacation and not on a windy rooftop watching the fog roll in, use this guide.
-It’s got 17 spots with lush, plant-filled spaces, glassed-in patios, firepits, and more.
+It’s got 18 spots with lush, plant-filled spaces, glassed-in patios, firepits, and more.

 The Russian Hill bar is one of the prettier spots in SF to grab a drink.
 The inside is filled with plants and makes us feel like we’re hanging out in a botanical garden.
 And after sitting on one of their plush chairs or booths, you’ll want to chill here with one of their colorful cocktails all day.
 They also have a lot of great food options, like a Maine-style lobster roll and fantastic deviled eggs you definitely need to get into.

-Propagation is a new-ish cocktail bar in Nob Hill that has fully committed to the plant theme.
-Leafy palms and greens line the walls and hang from the ceilings, and most of their frequently-changing drinks are plant- and fruit-based, like the “Plantasia” with mezcal, matcha, wheatgrass, pineapple, and lime, or the piña colada with acai and champagne.
+Propagation is a cocktail bar in Nob Hill that has fully committed to the plant theme.
+Leafy palms and greens line the walls and hang from the ceilings, and most of their frequently-changing drinks are plant- and fruit-based—like the “Plantasia” with mezcal, matcha, wheatgrass, pineapple, and lime, or the piña colada with acai and champagne.
 Sipping on one while sitting on a cozy couch or armchair may not be as good as a tropical getaway, but at least you won’t have to pay for airfare.

 Pearl 6101 looks like a light-filled beachside house in the Hamptons.
 So if you’re waiting for the fog to clear or just want to bask in the glow of natural light, the all-day spot in the Richmond is a great option.
 They have small plates, like halibut crudo with strawberry and nuoc cham, or roasted cauliflower with black tahini hummus, and bigger dishes like handkerchief pasta with white bolognese.

-The dining room at this Thai and Laoatian restaurant in the Mission always manages to make us feel like we’re eating at a lively outdoor street market.
+The dining room at this Thai and Laotian restaurant in the Mission always manages to make us feel like we’re eating at a lively outdoor street market.
 There are tables with red metal folding chairs and punchy-colored oilcloths, and string lights are strung across from the high ceilings.
 There’s an energy about eating here that reminds us of summer, and one you should experience over spicy laab salads, Isaan herbed pork sausage, and Hainan chicken and rice.

-For incredibly fresh seafood, like cebiche samplers and Peruvian-style nigiri, and great views of the Bay, book a table at La Mar.
+For incredibly fresh seafood, like cebiche samplers and Peruvian-style nigiri, plus great views of the Bay, book a table at La Mar.
 The Embarcadero restaurant has an expansive heated, covered patio that overlooks the water and all the boats docked at Pier 1 ½.
 Close your eyes, breathe in the salty air, and imagine that you’re on a cruise.

 Hanging out on the lawn at Park Chalet after a day of walking through Golden Gate Park is a pretty ideal way to spend a sunny afternoon.
 But even on not-so-sunny days, we’ll still head over and grab a table inside their atrium, which gives us Conservatory of Flowers energy with its big glass windows and ceilings.
 Soak in all the natural light with beer and a bucket of fried chicken.

-The Mission beer garden has a sprawling patio with heat lamps and umbrellas in case the weather is less than ideal.
+This Mission beer garden has a sprawling patio with heat lamps and umbrellas in case the weather is less than ideal.
 It also has a ton of picnic tables, which we like hanging out at with pints and burgers or grilled cheese, and pretending we’re at a summer BBQ.
 Stick around for their live music and stand-up comedy shows on Sundays and Wednesdays.